 - Avoid splattering hot oil by adding food gently – don’t dump it into the pan.
-In particular, make sure the food is dry, as water droplets introduced into the hot oil can cause splatters that “jump.”
-If food is damp, I blot it with a paper towel before putting it in the hot oil.
+In particular, make sure the food is dry.
+Water droplets introduced into hot oil causes splatters that “jump.”
+Blot damp food with a paper towel before putting it in hot oil.

 - Never leave a pot or pan with oil heating on a stovetop unattended.
 Don’t take a call or respond to a text while you’ve got oil heating on the stove.

 - If oil or food cooking in oil starts to burn, don’t throw water on it!
-Turn the burner or oven off and use a tight fitting lid to cover or, if there isn’t a lot of liquid, douse with baking soda.
+Turn the burner or oven off and cover it with a tight fitting lid.
+Or, douse the flames with baking soda.
 Use good judgment about whether you have to evacuate and call 911.